Job profile

 You can choose to be self-employed or in a group practice.
 You may also find employment as an organisational consultant in the public or private sector – these roles will often involve training, development or conflict resolution.

 Continuous development will be crucial to your career.
 It will also be necessary to retain your HCPC registration and membership of the BPS.
 You will often have a supervisor or mentor who will assist you with your professional development and guide you along the right path.
 They will be there for advice when you need it.
-Further study and professional development activities is encouraged, these will include:
+Continued learning and professional growth are highly recommended, and you may undertake the following activities:

-• Development of expertise with a particular client group.
+• Developing your expertise in a specific client group.

 Career prospects